Email signup forms in Webflow

 For info on how to setup email conversion tracking in Google analytics, check out this guide.
 It's also very easy to do in privacy friendly analytics tools like Fathom and Plausible.

-5. [Optional] Add a spam honeypot to Webflow
+5. Add a spam honeypot to your Webflow form

 To implement, simply create an HTML embed element inside your form, and paste the following code: